 Why Douglas?
 Because he introduced Medicare to his province in 1961, laying the groundwork for Canada’s current federal single-payer healthcare system.

-That system—wherein the government manages and pays for all basic healthcare—remains quite popular among Canadians today: 74% rate the care they receive as very good or excellent.
+That system—wherein the government manages and pays for all basic healthcare—remains quite popular among Canadians today: 74 percent rate the care they receive as very good or excellent.

-In particular, proponents often argue that a single-payer system could help bring down healthcare costs, which have ballooned in recent years to a whopping $3.5 trillion (18% of GDP) in the US, compared to just $253 billion (11% of GDP) in Canada.
+In particular, proponents often argue that a single-payer system could help bring down healthcare costs, which have ballooned in recent years to a whopping $3.5 trillion (18 percent of GDP) in the U.S., compared with just $253 billion (11 percent of GDP) in Canada.

 But is that really the case?